-My goal in psychotherapy is to create a safe, supportive environment where clients feel non-judged, accepted, and can share his or her deepest thoughts and experiences, which will play role in the healing process.
+My goal in psychotherapy is to create a safe, supportive environment where clients feel non-judged, accepted, and can share his or her deepest thoughts and experiences, which will play a role in the healing process.

 I welcome you to this therapeutic journey we will take together.

-M.A Psychology, Clinical Mental Health Counseling, 2014 Antioch Seattle University
+2014, M.A Psychology, Clinical Mental Health Counseling, Antioch Seattle University

-B.A.
-Human Services, 2009 Western Washington University, Bellingham WA
+2009, B.A.
+Human Services, Western Washington University, Bellingham WA

-Associate Degree, 2006 Skagit Valley College, Mt.
+2006, Associate Degree, Skagit Valley College, Mt.
 Vernon WA